ANNOUNCEMENT 23 Apr 2013In April 2013, the government of India announced changed rules for foreign investors.

 NUMBER OF INTERVENTIONS

 Previously, these companies were allowed to invest only in unincorporated entities in the oil sector under the automatic route, while all other investments required express permission.
-With this amendment these companies are allowed to invest also in incorporated Joint Ventures and Wholly Owned Subsidaries abroad under the automatic route.
+With this amendment, these companies are allowed to invest also in incorporated Joint Ventures and Wholly Owned Subsidiaries abroad under the automatic route.

 The Navratna status is given to high performing public sector enterprises allowing them greater autonomy to compete in the global market.
 As a Navratna PSU, an enterprise is allowed to invest up to INR 1000 crore (appx.
 USD 160 million) or 15% of its net worth in a single project without seeking government approval (subject to the above condition).